ilkkamtk/WSK/Week5/01-react-start.md

     - Note that the `key` attribute is now passed to the `MediaRow` component instead of the `<tr>` element.
     - The item data is passed to the component as a `prop` named `item`.
+    - Add propType validation for the `item` prop in the `MediaRow` component.
-1. You can use `index.css` for adding styles to your components.
+8. You can use `index.css` for adding styles to your components.
-1. Commit your changes and push the branch to GitHub `git push origin first-component`
+9. Commit your changes and push the branch to GitHub `git push origin first-component`